 Business Processes

-When it comes to managing and optimizing core business processes, MRP primarily focuses on determining when and how much to order or produce materials to meet demand and optimize the flow of materials.
+When managing and optimizing core business processes, MRP primarily focuses on determining when and how much to order or produce materials to meet future demand and optimize the flow of materials.

 ERP focuses on a broader range of business processes, including customer relationship management, inventory management, and production planning, to connect and optimize cross-functional workflows.